Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 The raw file was edited in WorkSpace, and the final steps with Photoshop.

-As you study the image below, you will see the shadows on the left could have noise.
-The sensor is not saturated in the shadow areas, and we can expect less tonal data and more shadow noise.
+The raw file below was edited in PhotoLab 4 and finished in Photoshop.
+Folks, PhotoLab is one of the best raw converters to "recover" weak exposures, plus it looks like a perfect match for Olympus.
+As you study the image below, you will find that the shadows to the left might have noise.
+The sensor was not saturated in the shadow areas, and one could expect a lower SNR (less tonal data) with more image noise.
 In fact, if you study the histogram, you will see the shadows are all the way to the left.

 Olympus EM5 II with Lumix 7-14mm - ISO200, f5.6, 1/400.